 If you have an interest in northern flying, take a few minutes and search out these older blog items.
 Just enter the dates in the search box: June 29, 2012 … January 13, 2013 … February 27, 2017 … March 25, 2017 … and April 11, 2018.
 This is all solid history with loads of original photos and aviation trivia that any fan will love.

-The great Lockheed Twins: Here’s another blog item that came to mind as I flipped through some ancient negatives.
+An item covering the great Lockheed Twins came to mind as I flipped through some ancient negatives.
 If you go back to our earlier blog item “Postwar Adverts” (find it by using the search box), you can get a bit of background to this story in the advert telling how TCA was selling off the last 18 of its 10-passenger L.14s and 14-passenger L.18s.
 Many of these soon were converted for corporate VIP use.
 In a nutshell, today’s item is about the tail end of the glory days for these great, pre-WWII and wartime airliners.
 Most of those with which we had become familiar already had given years of top service at CPA, TCA or the RCAF.

 As boys hanging around Toronto’s airports in the 50s and 60s, spotting one of the big Lockheed twins made any visit worth the day’s effort.
 In fact, rarely a visit passed without spotting one, especially since several were based at Malton: BA Oil CF-BAL and CF-BAO, Canada Packers CF-CPL, Imperial Oil CF-TDB, Massey Ferguson CF-MFL and CF-TDG, Noranda Mines CF-TCV.
 Then, there frequently were visitors .
 We often saw the Kenting aero survey Hudsons and L.14s, the oil company “exec” Lodestars from Calgary, then there were the many US corporate Lodestars and Venturas.
 There was a certain allure about each of these handsome Lockheeds.
 While we seemed to take for granted all the lovely exec DC-3s, the Lockheeds stood apart, somehow.